What Ingredients To Avoid In Personal Care Products

 Unfortunately, parabens are banned by the European Union as it has demonstrated to be carcinogenic.

-Furthermore, parabens are known to disrupt hormone function, which is linked to an increased risk of breast cancer and reproductive toxicity.
+You should avoid parabens at all cost as it is also known to disrupt hormone function, which is linked to an increased risk of breast cancer and reproductive toxicity.

 Parabens can appear as the following in personal product care labels: